JimmyThompson/jimmythompson.co.uk/_posts/2014-10-29-citizenfour.md

 password.
 He later laughs nervously as it is revealed there are several "construction vehicles" outside his girlfriend's house; we all do the same.

-> “We are building the biggest weapon for oppression in the history of mankind.”
+> We are building the biggest weapon for oppression in the history of mankind.

 Ultimately, Citizenfour serves as both an inspiration to action and a chilling reminder of a spying system which remains in operation to this day.
 The dangers